 Subject: Rachel’s Gazette

-You’re invited to join us at a special event to continue exploring our 2nd issue’s theme:
+You’re invited to screen our video podcast exploring our 2nd and current issue’s feature theme:

 The Portrayal of Witches in Entertainment.